takayuki-miura0203/docker-elastic-sample/README.md

 # start containers and process
 make start

-# delete all containers, volunes, networks, and images
+# delete all containers, volumes, networks, and images
 make prune
 ```